fdumontmd/fdumontmd.github.com/source/_posts/2011-11-05-seven-languages-in-seven-weeks-erlang-day-2.markdown

 ### Computing prices

 Once again, pattern matching makes it really easy to write such function.
 For extra credit (ok, no credit.
-Just for fun), I also wrote a function that depends on `lists:map` (TODO add reference).
+Just for fun), I also wrote a function that depends on [`lists:map`](http://www.erlang.org/doc/man/lists.html#map-2).

 It just shows how easy it is to process lists of things in Erlang or any other decent functional language (one with pattern matching and list comprehension, that is).